 - Remember that all patients are different.

 - Make sure the patient has understood by asking them to briefly summarise the main points of the conversation.
 Encourage them to express their concerns.

 - Provide reading material for the patient to absorb when they are ready.

 - Suggest that the patient note down any questions they'd like to ask you at your next meeting, so you can be sure you are appropriately exploring their understanding.

-This guidance was correct at publication 23/07/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 23/07/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.